devplayer0/fyp/report.md

 models, `Minor` most closely emulates the 3-stage pipeline with branch prediction of the Cortex-M4 [@cortex_m4]. `O3` is a more advanced model, but this implements out-of-order execution, which is not a feature of a real Cortex-M4.
-Models derived from the `SimpleCPU` are designed to execute non-critical sections of code as quickly as possible and do not accurately model CPU operations.
+Models derived from `SimpleCPU` are designed to execute non-critical sections of code as quickly as possible and do not accurately model CPU operations.

 ``` {.python label="lst:gem5-cpu" caption="Snippet from CPU model parameters"}